qriouslad/basic-wordpress-docker/README.md

 ## Getting your first WordPress app running on Docker

 1. Install [Docker Community Edition](https://www.docker.com/community-edition) on your computer.
-Make sure you've enabled the local drive for your project in Docker settings.
+Make sure you've enabled the local drive used for your project folder in Docker's Shared Drives settings.
 2. Create your WordPress project directory, enter that directory and open terminal there
 3. Clone this repo into that directory with `git clone https://github.com/qriouslad/basic-wordpress-docker.git .` (include a dot at the end there)
 4. Run `docker compose up` and see how Docker pulls the `mysql` and `wordpress` images fron the online [Docker Hub](https://hub.docker.com/) and builds your WordPress app locally.